DreamBox Math: The Progress Report (Educators)

 Support Icons_Tip Box_50px.png Note: Please keep in mind that "grade level" is dynamic target throughout the school year.
 Students could be working through Math concepts at the beginning of their rostered grade level or content that is closer to the grade level above it.

-You can also see how much students have grown compared to the growth target of one grade level.
-Students who play DreamBox Math lessons at least 5 times per week are more likely to hit or exceed this target
+You can see how much students have progressed compared to the progress target of one grade level.
+Students who play DreamBox Math lessons at least 3-5 times per week are more likely to hit or exceed this target.

-Under the Current Growth Target listed on the Growth Report page.
+Under the Current Progress Target listed on the Progress Report page.

-Equal to or greater than the Current Growth Target listed on the Growth Report page.
+Equal to or greater than the Current Progress Target listed on the Progress Report page.

-Support Icons_Tip Box_50px.png Note: This measures if students are meeting or exceeding the growth target, not if they are proficient in grade-level standards.
+Support Icons_Tip Box_50px.png Note: This measures if students are meeting or exceeding the progress target, not if they are proficient in grade-level standards.

-What do the numbers on the classroom and student-level growth grid represent?
+What do the numbers on the classroom and student-level progress grid represent?

-The metrics on the Growth report translate DreamBox proficiency data into grade-level equivalencies that correspond with the associated grade level, rounded to the nearest tenth.
+The metrics on the Progress Report translate DreamBox Math proficiency data into grade-level equivalencies that correspond with the associated grade level, rounded to the nearest tenth.

-Support Icons_Learn More_50px.png Example: 3.0 in the Growth report = beginning of 3rd-grade level and proficient in all 2nd-grade level concepts.
+Support Icons_Learn More_50px.png Example: 3.1 in the Progress report = close to the beginning of 3rd-grade level and proficient in all 2nd-grade level concepts.

-Report filters default to show student growth data at your highest level of permissions in DreamBox Math:
+Report filters default to show student progress data at your highest level of permissions in DreamBox Math:

 • District